Alberta is many things to many people: Wild West province, prairie province, home to Canada’s Rocky Mountains. To us, it’s simply spectacular.

 Where: Lake Louise to Revelstoke on Highway 1

 What: The Trans-Canada Highway is a 4,860-mile road that spans the entire breadth of Canada, from the Atlantic to the Pacific.
-Driving all of it would be a little crazy, so we suggest the beautiful section from iconic Lake Louise to Revelstoke, which is actually in British Columbia, giving you a sneak peak of the province next door.
+Driving all of it would be a little crazy, so we suggest the beautiful section from iconic Lake Louise to Revelstoke, which is actually in British Columbia, giving you a sneak peek of the province next door.

 How long: 140 miles